Gourish/challenges/qa-challenges/README.md

 ## Challenge - 4 Selenium Tests ##

+[Selenium](https://www.selenium.dev/documentation/en/) is a browser automation testing tool.
 Get Selenium tests working locally and add 10-20 Selenium tests for requirements not covered by the current code.
 Add instructions on how to run the Selenium code.
 Create a Pull Request for Selenium Code you wrote.
 Evaluation Criteria

 This is a Level 3 Challenge.
 You will be evaluated on